chesterbr/tilewriter/README.markdown

 ![](http://chester.me/wp-content/uploads/2010/06/mario.png)

-All parameters are optional.
-You can also write text:
+All parameters are optional - try varying the spacing for a more "8-bit" look.
+You can also write text (the library has a built-in font borrowed from the ZX Spectrum, thanks to http://homepage.ntlworld.com/wholehog/stuart/fonts/index.html):

-    tilewriter.drawText("#div_teste_2","Hello");

-For more examples, try this blog post (in Portuguese, but Google-translatable): http://chester.me/archives/2010/06/tilewriter-desenhando-ladrilhos-em-javascript.html
+    tilewriter.drawText("#div_teste_2","Hello, world!");

 License
 -------